Hi, I’m Kelsey and I have Tourette Syndrome, but Tourette Syndrome doesn’t have me.

 I am so proud that I helped start this non-profit organization with my mom and brother that raises money to give scholarships to college students who have Tourette Syndrome who need some financial help.
 When I went through college I unfortunately did not have the resources to receive a scholarship for my disorder (yes, it’s a neurological disorder).
 So my mom and I are giving back to those who need it!
-I also volunteered at Camp Twitch and Shout this past summer up in Georgia.
+I also volunteered at Camp Twitch and Shout for three consecutive years in Georgia.
 It’s a camp for children ages 7-17 with Tourette’s syndrome.
 I was honestly kind of nervous because I had never been around other people with Tourette’s before, so it was definitely a new experience, and a wonderful one!

-If you have any questions, comments, or concerns about my Tourette’s, please feel free to comment below.
+If you have any questions about my Tourette’s, please feel free to comment below.
 I’d be more than happy to answer questions.
 I’m not shy at all with my Tourette’s anymore, so start sending those messages!